carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 > ## Challenge: Examining a network diagram
 >
-> Create a network diagram of the ecodatascience
+> Create a network diagram of the ecodatascience timeline
 >
 > ~~~
 > it may include some code